The Tale of Two Variables: Auto and Static

 Did you find this article valuable?

-Support SAHIL ALI by becoming a sponsor.
+Support Sahil Ali by becoming a sponsor.
 Any amount is appreciated!